 A major example of natural oils used in the production of car waxes is the linseed oil, which like the Carnauba wax, contributes sine to the functions of the car wax.
-With an additional contribution of lustre and minimal protection supportive of the bees wax, natural oils are important to the manufacture of a reliable car wax.
+With an additional contribution of luster and minimal protection supportive of the beeswax, natural oils are important to the manufacture of reliable car wax.
 (FYI) They are also used in car paint sealers.

 Polymers and Resins: